jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 Draws on surveys of more than 7,000 Americans ...
 America simply isn’t set up to promote mutuality, care, or common life.
 Rather, it is designed to maximize individual accomplishment as defined by professional and financial success.  ... little time or energy for forms of community ...

 ### Bonded through Communion
-We need to praise or relationship with Jesus (Testimony), the Sacrament (communion), and Baptism.
-We need to glory in sharing Spirit and Testimony.
-The significance of communal rituals and practices in the formation of a religious community.
+We need to praise or relationship with Jesus (Testimony), the Sacrament (communion), and Baptism, sharing Spirit and Testimony.
+There is significance in communal rituals and practices in the formation of a religious community.
 Several rituals, such as Communion (the Lord's Supper), Baptism, the sharing of Testimonies and Temple worship, play a crucial role in bonding individuals together in their shared love for God and their faith community.

 <mark>1 Corinthians 10</mark>.
 16 The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ?